kahethu/pizza/README.md

 Even though the Brie Carre pizza is the worst seller, it recorded 490 pizzas sold.
 It would still be a good idea to keep it in the menu.

+## QUERIES USED:
+You can download all the full queries from the SQL file in this repository.
+Below is a summary of the main queries:

+-- KPIs

+-- 1) Total Revenue
+-- a) verify that the price given is for one pizza